Important COVID-19 update – Visitor restrictions

 The edible green flower stems of the water lily are called anbardmo.
 Hollow and juicy, they taste a bit like celery sticks.

 The root tuber and its edible seeds are called mabala.
 We dig up these fleshy roots in kurrung (hot and dry season) and grind the starchy seeds into a paste that is used to make small cakes.
 We wrap the cakes in lily leaves and paperbark and bake them in a ground oven that we call gungerri.

 Meat and fish

-The young male fish live upstream in freshwater.
-When they’re old enough to mate, they travel back into the estuaries where they were born.
-We cook them whole on hot coals.
+Young male barramundi live in fresh water upstream.
+When the fish are old enough to mate, they swim back into the estuaries where they were born.
+We catch them and cook them whole on hot coals.

-When we cook Guluibirr, we stuff the gutted fish with paperbark leaves to add flavour.
+To cook guluibirr, we stuff the gutted fish with paperbark leaves to add flavour.

-Freshwater mussels bury themselves in the mudbanks of creeks as they dry up.
-We look for little holes along the muddy banks and pull them out.
+Freshwater mussels bury themselves in the mudbanks of drying creeks.
+We look for little holes along the muddy banks and pull the mussels out to eat.

 Join an Aboriginal cultural tour for a deeper insight into the traditional uses of Kakadu’s plants and animals.